-66 Current Exchange Rule 602(a) and (b) provide that no member shall be approved to transact business with the public until those persons associated with it who are designated representatives have been approved by and registered with the Exchange, and that persons who perform duties for the member which are customarily performed by sales representatives or branch office managers shall be designated as Representatives of the member.
-Further, Rule 602(d) provides that a person accepting orders from non member customers (unless such customer is a broker-dealer registered with the Commission) is required to register with the Exchange and to be qualified by passing the General Securities Registered Representative Examination (Series 7).
-The foregoing provisions of current Rule 602 are specific to conducting an options business with the public and are not proposed to be amended in this proposed rule change.
-However, Rule 602(c) contains provisions regarding the submission of Form U4 through WebCRD and the necessity of completing a qualification examination that are duplicative of the proposed 1200 Series of rules, in particular proposed Rules 1210.12, Application for Registration and Jurisdiction, and 1250, Electronic Filing Requirements for Electronic Forms, and is therefore proposed to be deleted.
+For purposes of this proposed new registration requirement an "algorithmic trading strategy" is an automated system that generates or routes orders (or orderrelated messages) but does not include an automated system that solely routes orders received in their entirety to a market center.
+The proposed registration requirement applies to orders and order related messages whether ultimately routed or sent to be routed to an exchange or over the counter.
+An order router alone would not constitute an algorithmic trading strategy.
+However, an order router that performs any additional functions would be considered an algorithmic trading strategy.
+An algorithm that solely generates trading ideas or investment allocations-including an automated investment service that constructs portfolio recommendations-but that is not equipped to automatically generate orders and order-related messages to effectuate such trading ideas into the market-whether independently or via a linked router-would not constitute an algorithmic trading strategy.71 who are designated representatives have been approved by and registered with the Exchange, and that persons who perform duties for the member which are customarily performed by sales representatives or branch office managers shall be designated as Representatives of the member.
+Further, ISE Rule 602(d) provides that a person accepting orders from non-member customers (unless such customer is a broker-dealer registered with the Commission) is required to register with the Exchange and to be qualified by passing the General Securities Registered Representative Examination (Series 7).
+The foregoing provisions of current ISE Rule 602 are specific to conducting an options business with the public, and ISE is not proposing to amend them.
+However, ISE Rule 602(c) contains provisions regarding the submission of Form U4 through WebCRD and the necessity of completing a qualification examination that are duplicative of the proposed 1200 Series of rules, in particular proposed Rules 1210.12, Application for Registration and Jurisdiction, and 1250, Electronic Filing Requirements for Electronic Forms.
+ISE is therefore proposing to delete these provisions.